 The final phase is removing the shoe from the last, known as 'slipping the last' and we all gather for the ‘Birthing of the shoe’.

 I nervously try one on and to my joy it fits like a glove!

 We say our goodbyes and on the way home my mind is full of all I have learned and the people I have met.
 It has been a memorable and enjoyable three days and now in all of our various parts of the UK we each have a fine pair of hand made shoes and a story to tell…

-The Rockingham Forest Trust team are now focusing on a new project called Settlers, for which they envisage widening the course programme to include teaching coppicing techniques, charcoal making, wattle and daub building techniques and timber framing.
-Watch this space…!
+The Rockingham Forest Trust team are now focusing on a new project called Settlers, for which they envisage a whole host of heritage and craft courses in their fabulous venue, including coppicing techniques, charcoal making, wattle and daub building techniques and timber framing courses.